suffolklibraries/lgc/content/collections/events/strummers-beginners-12-11.md

   [0333 666 3366](tel:03336663366)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1730887255
+updated_at: 1730908823
 duplicated_from: 955b6de8-2784-4cc3-8873-a684119cbd66
+attendance_information: 'suitable for ages 7+'
 ---
-A free and relaxing knit and natter.
+Learn a musical skill with free ukulele workshops!